LarsDpride/Quiz_App/README.md

 # Quiz App - Flutter Quiz Application

 Welcome to Quiz App, a simple and interactive quiz application built with Flutter.
-This app allows users to test their knowledge by answering a series of multiple-choice questions, submit the quiz, and review their performance by seeing the correct answers alongside their selected answers.
-Users can also log in with Firebase to track their progress and personalize their experience
+This app allows users to test their knowledge by answering a series of multiple-choice questions, submit the quiz, and review their performance by seeing the correct answers alongside their selected answers.The app also features Firebase integration, allowing users to securely log in.

 ## Features